Be A Loving Mirror (BALM®) Family Recovery Education Class

 Principle Ten: You Can Heal Your Relationship with Yourself

 Principle Eleven: You Can Heal your Relationships with Others

 Principle Twelve: Be A Loving Mirror Is the Journey and the Destination

-(Used with permission of Beverly Buncher and Family Recovery Resources, LLC)
+(Developed by and used with permission of Beverly Buncher, Family Recovery Resources, LLC)

 I'm excited to share this opportunity with you.
 It has changed my life and relationships profoundly to practice the tools in this course, and I trust it can for you too.

 BALM® Parent - South Carolina With a large diverse family that has been affected by alcoholism and addiction, I can shout out from the mountain top that the BALM® Program has saved my life over and over again.
 As a longtime member of al anon, the BALM® Program has enhanced my program and given me additional tools for living life to the fullest on life's terms.
 I would recommend the BALM® Program to anyone who is being consumed by a loved one’s life of addiction.
 The peace and serenity I have gained by practicing the BALM® Program is a priceless gift that has helped my entire family.